Vintage cast iron. How to identify Sidney Hollowware cast iron.

 Look for the Sidney logo written in script lettering to identify the cast iron made by the Sidney Hollow Ware Co.

 The logos also have that old-world wow factor that looks wonderful.
-I really enjoy my Sidney skillets.
+I enjoy my Sidney skillets.

-You might want to consider Sidney Hollowware only manufactured cookware from 1886-1897.
-So while Griswold and Wagner maybe are more well known as quality vintage iron.
-There is also a lot more it around.
-Sidney Hollowware, on the other hand, is more scarce.
-And less information is documented on the company.
+You might consider that Sidney Hollowware only manufactured cookware from 1886 to 1897.
+So Griswold and Wagner are more well known as quality vintage iron.
+There is also a lot more ironware around to collect.

 Two vintage Sidney Hollowware cast-iron skillets

-Sidney Hollow Ware seemed to cast their iron very well.
-With very smooth cooking surfaces and exteriors.
-The iron made is lighter than modern cast-iron cookware.
+Sidney Hollow Ware cast its iron cookware to a high standard and is well known for smooth cooking surfaces and exteriors.
+The iron is lighter than modern cast-iron cookware.

-However, vintage cast iron may have imperfections, so they have lots of character.
+However, vintage cast iron may have imperfections, so they have many characteristics.
 Wapak Hollow Ware tends to have more casting flaws.
-However, those characteristics are what really make vintage cast iron fun to collect.
+However, those characteristics are what make vintage cast iron fun to collect.

 • Check the logo carefully before you buy.